How to refinance auto loan tips and tricks | Loans | Roost

 How to apply for a car refinance loan

 There are just a handful of steps to apply for a refinance loan — most of the time it can be done online within two hours.
-The process generally includes
+The process generally includes:

-1. Evaluate your credit — you’ll likely need a score above 500 to qualify.
+You’ll likely need a score above 500 to qualify.

-4. Apply online directly to lenders to see your actual terms, which vary based on your credit history and other factors.
+Apply online directly to lenders to see your actual terms, which vary based on your credit history and other factors.

-5. Get at least three different quotes to compare the best deal for you.
+Get at least 3 different quotes

 Your new lender, the refinance company, will pay off your old loan and you’ll begin making payments to your new lender at the lower rate.
-While there are many details to take care of, the entire process can be completed in a few hours.

 Compare car insurance quotes in your state.